ace411/dumbflower/README.md

 ##Capabilities

 Since this package is subject to constant revision, it will continually be updated.
-The features on the list below are the core functionalities of the package.
+The features on the list below are the core functionalities of dumbflower.

 -Image uploads (single and multiple)